adopt-liveview/adopt-liveview/priv/pages/2025/12-09-v2-event-errors-en_US.md

 ---

+%{
+title: "This guide is a direct continuation of the previous guide",
+type: :warning,
+description: ~H"""
+If you hopped directly into this page it might be confusing because it is a direct continuation of the code from the previous lesson.
+If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code class="select-all">`git clone https://github.com/adopt-liveview/v2-myapp.git --branch events-done`</code>.
+"""
+} %% .callout

 ## Learning by making mistakes

 A problem that happens a lot with people who are starting out in LiveView is an event that was not handled correctly.
 Let's learn how to debug this scenario.
 Comment your handle_event/3 like this: